 Some MEDICINES MAY INTERACT with Fleet enema.
 However, no specific interactions with Fleet enema are known at this time.

+This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Fleet enema may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.